Sawchord/luct/README.md

 ## Status

-This project is **experimental and not yet audited**.
+This project is **🚧 experimental and not yet audited 🚧**.

-- Bugs are likely
+- ⚠ Bugs are likely
-- False positives/negatives may occur
+- ⚠ False positives/negatives may occur
-- Do not rely on this for critical security decisions
+- ⚠ Do not rely on this for critical security decisions

 At this point in time, use it for **testing, research, and exploration only**.

 ## Building

-To build luCT yourself, see [build instructions](./BUILD.md)
+To build and test luCT yourself, see the [build instructions.](./BUILD.md)

-## How this works
+## How it works

 [Certificate transparency](https://en.wikipedia.org/wiki/Certificate_Transparency) helps to improve the security of the Web by requiring certificate authorities to log their certificates in an append only log.
 Logs return a signed certificate timestamp (SCT) to the certificate authority.